Quick Answers for U.S. Taxpayers with Singapore CPFIS, SRS and Unit Trusts

 Singapore unit trusts and S-REITs are often long-term holdings.
 Without QEF information or a valid MTM election, a later sale, redemption, or fund switch can trigger §1291 excess-distribution treatment, deferred tax, and IRC §6621 interest.
 See our §1291 vs MTM 10-Year Tax Comparison to model the cost.

-Case 1 — Singapore REITs: Rental Income Can Trigger PFIC Status
+Case 1 — S-REITs: Rental Income and Active-Business Testing

 Original Case Source: Reddit r/USExpatTaxes Discussion ↗